digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Send and receive Bluetooth data
 -------------------------------

-XBee3 modules have the ability to send and receive data from the Bluetooth Low Energy interface of the local XBee device through User Data Relay frames.
+XBee 3 modules have the ability to send and receive data from the Bluetooth Low Energy interface of the local XBee through User Data Relay frames.
 This can be useful if your application wants to transmit or receive data from a cellphone connected to it over BLE.

 .. warning::
-  Only XBee3 modules support Bluetooth Low Energy.
+  Only XBee 3 modules support Bluetooth Low Energy.
 This means that you cannot transmit or receive Bluetooth data if you don't have one of these modules.

 * :ref:`communicateSendBluetoothData`